vivo2222/develovebug_project/README.md

 * [Setup](#setup)

 ## General info
-This project is simple online classroom web.
-Since this is a end-of-term project, we are required to organize the source code and files according to the requirements of the project.
+This project is a simple online classroom web.
+Since this is an end-of-term project, we are required to organize the source code and files according to the requirements of the project.
 Website will have all the basic functions for a class's activities.
 We will upgrade it to become a Q&A website, so there may be unused redundancies in the database and resources.

 ## Requirements of the project